Get Started

 audit.db

-On Windows, read the same tree under %USERPROFILE%: %USERPROFILE%\.defenseclaw\ for config, audit state, hooks, and the virtualenv; %USERPROFILE%\.local\bin\ for defenseclaw.cmd and defenseclaw-gateway.exe.
+Release 0.8.5 has no release-managed Windows tree.
+Developer/source installs use %USERPROFILE%\.defenseclaw\ for config, audit state, hooks, and the virtualenv, and %USERPROFILE%\.local\bin\ for defenseclaw.cmd and defenseclaw-gateway.exe.

 Verify